 By incorporating each point, you can avoid leaning (or slumping) forward.

-At the end of a long day you want to get off your feet and rest.
+After a long day, you want to get off your feet and rest.
 However, what you rest your back on can affect how good—or bad—you feel the next day.
 If your mattress is soft and lumpy, your spine will not be properly supported, leading to muscle fatigue and a poor night's sleep.

-Whatever you do, remember: If a little time, ice/heat, and over-the-counter medications don't help relieve your sciatica, then you should see your doctor.
+Whether by adding a sit-stand desk to your office environment or simply repositioning your computer monitor, you can create a better work space to relieve your sciatica.
+However, if you’ve found that these measures—in addition to a little time, ice and heat, and over-the-counter medications—don't help reduce your low back and leg pain, you should see your doctor.
 He or she can determine what is causing your sciatica and will develop a treatment plan to get you back on track quickly.

 To learn about Dr. Eidelson's practice, click here.